anwesanakanungo/A/README.md

 Response of the each Post request will be shared by GET and PUT APIS using DataStore class .
 Faker API is used for uniquely creating data for each test .
 Assumption:
 Always run the Create Booking and then GET that booking .
-(Create bookingid will be input for the GET booking) How to run the Test :
+(Create bookingid will be input for the GET booking) Note : Update and delete cannot be run because of the Token is not genereated.( Username password is not working ) How to run the Test :

 Install java 8 installed and set JAVA_HOME